 - Macrame cord: This is tightly braided six-strand (or sometimes more) cord.
 Sturdy, but not good if you want to brush out the ends for fringe.

 - Macrame string: Single strand twisted string.
 This is lots of individual threads of (usually) cotton, bundled together and twisted so it holds together.
 Very soft to work with and brushes out to make a beautiful fringe.
+Can be tricky for beginners because it likes to untwist on you which can make your work look messy if you don’t twist it back up as you go.

 All of these come in different thicknesses which is measured in mm (millimeters).
 The higher the number, the thicker the cord.